- Endocrine, Diabetes and Metabolism Fellowship, Medical College of Pennsylvania, 1988-1990

 We need to explore and identify universal screening tests for diabetes and heart disease.

-- Polidori DC, Bergman RN, Chung ST, Sumner AE.
+- Utumatwishima JN, Chung ST, Bentley AR, Udahogora M, Sumner AE.

 - Stress Measured by Allostatic Load Score Varies by Reason for Immigration: The Africans in America Study.